|Kim Chuan Depot|

 |Location||11 Kim Chuan Road, Singapore 537065|

-The depot is built in Tai Seng, covering an area of 110,000 square metres, and is bordered by Kim Chuan Road, Upper Paya Lebar Road, Bartley Road East and Hougang Avenue 3.
-It contains the Circle Line Operations Control Centre, a maintenance facility and stabling areas, and ancillary facilities such as a train wash, paint shop, locomotive workshop, goods lifts, and an automatic storage and retrieval system, the tallest underground automated warehouse system in Singapore.
+The depot situated in Tai Seng, covering an area of 110,000 square metres, and is bordered by Kim Chuan Road, Upper Paya Lebar Road, Bartley Road East and Hougang Avenue 3.
+It contains maintenance facilities and stabling areas for the Circle Line, and ancillary facilities such as a train wash, paint shop, locomotive workshop, goods lifts, and an automatic storage and retrieval system, which was the tallest underground automated warehouse system in Singapore when constructed.

 Downtown Line initial use

 By 2025, Kim Chuan Depot would be expanded to almost double its capacity from 70 to 133 trains.
-The integrated depot will also house a bus depot at surface level on top of the underground rail depot for optimised land use.
+The 16-hectare integrated depot building will also house a multi-storey bus depot at surface level on top of the underground rail depot for optimised land use.
 Contract 821A (C821A) for the construction of Kim Chuan Depot Extension (KCDE) was awarded to Woh Hup (Private) Limited for S$1,211.74 million in September 2017.

 To make way for excavation work, part of the existing bus park at Hougang Bus Depot had to be demolished.
 The Depot was expanded towards the North and East to compensate for lost parking space at the South end of the depot.